pindiespace/plyo-schema-extender/readme.md

 <!-- / Yoast SEO plugin. -->
 ```

+The plugin does NOT have an option to create schema data in the HTML markup - all schema are added to the existing Yoast schema JSON string.

+## Validating Your Schema

 After you've confirmed that the schema is on the page, it should be checked with a schema validator.
 There are two schema validators you should use: